BiswasJishnu/Neo-Vim-Starter-Pack/README.md

 #### Configuring CoC

-Run the following command in neovim to create a configuration for CoC-
+Run the following command in neovim to create a configuration for CoC

 ```html
 :CocConfig